catalicu/FunExp/README.md

 7. ASVtable_forGLM_FunExp12023-01-04.txt: This table includes ASV abundance data from data file 1 and Metadata table from data file 3 for each sample.
 It contains 97 samples.

 ## Scritp descriptions
 1. Fig1_BEF_funexp_main_bDiv_cFun.R: This script creates the three panels for Fig 1.
 The input for this script includes data files 2, 3, 4 and 5.
 2. Fig1_BEF_funexp_main_bDiv_cFun_Stats.R: Performs statistical testing to support patterns displayed in Fig1.
 Input used includes data files 2, 3, 4, and 5.
 3. Fig2_FunExp_SEM2025.R: Performs SEM analysis and generates Figure 2.
-Input files are data files 3, and 4
+Input files are data files 3, and 4.
 4. Fig3_qPCR_FunExp.Rmd: This script is in Rmarkdown.
 It creates figure 3 and performs statistical analyses associated with our qPCR data.
 It uses data file 6, as well as 2 and 7 for comparisons.
-5. Fig4_NMDS_adonis.R:
+5. Fig4_NMDS_adonis.R: Performs multivariate analyses including perMANOVA, NMDS ordination and homogeneity of distances.
+Uses data files 2 and 3.
 6. Fig6_FunASV_plotprep.R
-7. qPCR_FunExp.Rmd

 SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/FunExp/blob/main/sessionInfo_funexp04242025.txt) file.